blackhatethicalhacking/perl-programming-training/README.md

 - **Learning Basics:** The script emphasizes that when learning any programming language, you should understand data types, syntax, logic, and data structures.
 These are essential concepts in programming.

-- **Variables:** It demonstrates how to declare and use variables in Perl.
+- **Variables:** It demonstrates how to declare and use variables in Perl:

 `$a = 12;`